 CBR provides the base for all monetary policy operations, as it signals changes in monetary policy stance.
 Movements in the CBR are transmitted to changes in short-term interest rates.
 As such, a reduction of the CBR signals an easing of monetary policy and a desire for market interest rates to move downwards.
 Lower interest rates encourage economic activity and thus growth.
 When interest rates decline, the quantity of credit demanded should increase.
 CBR also enhances clarity and certainty in monetary policy implementation.

-The Bank of South Sudan through the monetary policy committee has therefore decided in its regular meeting, to reduce the central bank rate (CBR) by three percentage points, from 15 percent to 12 percent for 2022, subject to regular review during the course of the year 2022.
+The Bank of South Sudan through the monetary policy committee has therefore agree to maintain the central bank rate (CBR) at 12% percent for 2023 subject to regular review during the year 2023.
 CBR will consequently be the lowest acceptable rate to the Bank when it is injecting liquidity to the economy, through the buying back of T-Bill (Reverse Repo).
 Likewise, whenever the Bank wishes to withdraw excess liquidity, through the selling of T-Bills (Vertical Repo), the CBR will be the highest rate that the Bank will pay on any bid received.